 Tour d’Architecture Bike Ride

 This leisurely 9-mile bike ride—part of the annual Experience Architecture event hosted by the local chapter of American Institute of Architects—is guided by retired architects Bob Chase and Peter Saucerman, and features more than a dozen stops in and around Sacramento’s urban core.
 Find out how Dreyfuss & Blackford transformed a 1920s school into the acclaimed performing arts hub Clara or why architect Ron Vrilakas paired organic woods with steel for The B Street Theatre’s new home, The Sofia.
+Other highlights will include a chat with developer Bay Miry at the site of his project The Hardin, which is set to open more than a dozen shops and restaurants over the next few months on the 700 block of K Street; and a meet-up with architect David Mogavero, who will divulge some of his ideas for converting the Marshall School near 27th and G streets into condominiums.
 The four-hour tour wraps up at Urban Roots Brewing & Smokehouse, where architecture-themed short films will be screened while you cool down with a cold beer. $20.
 Sun.
 Oct.
 21. 10 a.m.-2 p.m.
 Tour starts at American Institute of Architects.
 1400 S St. 916-444-3658. aiacv.orgEdit Module